Everything Parents Need to Know About Screen Time Management| 15 min read time

 Irritable.
 Sometimes this is just a normal part of life—but could it be too much screen time?
 If your kids use smartphones, PCs, or video game consoles like PlayStation or Xbox, it’s suggested to monitor their time spent on each device.
 Do they spend more than an hour a day on each device?
 Is it difficult to get them to put the devices down, even for chores or family gatherings like dinner?
 If so, this could be another sign of too much screen time.

 Withdrawal.
 This can be even tricker.
 Sometimes kids or teens just need a little alone time, but how much is too much?
-If a kid seems to be talking less, coming out of their room less, or less engaged than they have been in the past, it’s good to check in.
+If a kid seems to be talking less, coming out of their room less, or is less engaged than they have been in the past, it’s good to check in.
 This could be that they are spending too much time on screens playing games, or as mentioned earlier, they could be withdrawing from activities due to something like cyberbullying.

-Most important: check in!
+Most important: Check in!
 Since screens have become more and more prevalent in households, it’s good to start checking in with kids frequently about what they’re doing online.
-Also make sure to keep up with the latest games and apps and always know what your kids are using.
+Also, make sure to keep up with the latest games and apps, and always know what your kids are using.

 Monitoring screen time can seem like a huge task, but fortunately, there are strategies you can employ to help ease the burden.
 No matter where you are in terms of your family’s screen time and digital device use, there’s no bad time to start talking, planning, and enacting screen time rules.
 Keep in mind that screen time use will be different for various ages and family members.
-Naturally, parents may have higher screen time use—maybe due to a job or something else.
+Naturally, parents may have higher screen time use—due to a job or something else.
 Teenagers might have to use screens for school—that’s okay too.
 But the first step to successful screen time management is talking about it.
 Here’s what some of those conversations might look like.

 Getting on the Same Page: Parents